Sowing and planting

 Aphids multiply rapidly in summer.
 Remove early infestations by hand to prevent the problem getting out of control.
 Aphids can transmit viruses, as can other sap-sucking insects.

-Continue to protect lily, delphiniums, hostas and other susceptible plants from slugs and snails.
+Continue to protect lilies, delphiniums, hostas and other susceptible plants from slugs and snails.

-Hellebores can develop hellebore leaf spot on old leaves.
+Hellebores can develop hellebore leaf spot on old leaves; remove any damaged leaves.